biddyweb/streaming-server/README.md

 // Use '' to automatically get IP from the interface config.erizoController.publicIP = '54.235.204.77'; //default value: ''
-// Use '' to use the public IP address instead of a hostname config.erizoController.hostname = 'turing.rhinobird.tv'; //default value: ''
+// Use '' to use the public IP address instead of a hostname config.erizoController.hostname = 'streaming-beta.rhinobird.tv'; //default value: ''
 config.erizoController.port = 443; //default value: 8080
 // Use true if clients communicate with erizoController over SSL config.erizoController.ssl = true; //default value: false